 My research interests lie at the intersection of law and society and corrections.
 Specifically, I utilize textual analysis and visual methods to understand the social and legal construction of correctional systems and structures.
 I focus on three lines of inquiry: 1) The meaning of rehabilitation and language surrounding the rehabilitative ideal; 2) The various ways in which correctional systems and structures are justified and maintained; and 3) The geographic community of correctional spaces.
 I also write on critical pedagogical approaches to legal and criminological education at the undergraduate level.
-Recent publications include:
+My publications span a variety of outlets, including books, and a photo exhibit.

 - Shah, R., and Kopko, K. C. (2016).
 Feminist pedagogy and the Socratic method: Partners in the classroom or a disaster waiting to happen?
 Higher Education Studies, 6(2).
 DOI: 10.5539/hes.v6n2p39